-Basic recommendations when creating your Instagram profile
+Basic recommendations when creating your Instagram profile for your business

-General rules about branding
+General rules about making your Instagram account attractive

+Choose an Instagram business account.
 Always keep your business account separate from your personal account too, as this is going to help you strengthen your brand.

 Maintain a theme throughout your profile and the content you post.
 A theme is really about having a common strand that weaves itself throughout all your Instagram content.
 It should make the overall presentation of your content and profile on Instagram beautiful and professional.
 It doesn’t have to be entirely uniform, but it should have enough consistency that when someone sees a post from you, they immediately recognise it’s one of your posts.
-Having a good theme is about taking the time to post high quality content, and you should ensure that same high quality is presented in your profile too.
+Having a good theme is about taking the time to post high-quality content, and you should ensure that same high quality is presented in your profile too.